jalcock-training/azure-hybrid-landing-zone/docs/architecture/architectural-overview.md

 The solution is built around three core pillars:

-1. Azure Landing Zone: the governance and management foundation that defines identity, policy, RBAC, and subscription structure.
+1. Azure Landing Zone (Subscription‑Scoped): the governance and management foundation that defines identity, policy, RBAC, and naming standards within a single Azure subscription.
 2. Platform and Workload Infrastructure: a hub‑and‑spoke network topology hosting shared services in the hub and application workloads in the spoke.
 3. Hybrid Integration: an on‑premises Linux virtual machine onboarded to Azure using Azure Arc, enabling governance and configuration management from the cloud.